jahokas/Peer-reviews/README.md

 Based on practical experiences of the management in the nordic coffee shop chain, the new francise should be established in a community accessible to at least 36,000 people in order to be profitable.
 The city should have minimum yearly population growth rate 0.8%.
 The cities with universities and diplomats are the most preferable.

 City centres and pedestrian streets have been found good places to establish a new coffee shop.
+The city centre should have several complimentary cafes and restaurants, multiple eating options.
+Customers often seek out to window shop and find what they’re craving in the moment.
+However, very high number of cafes and restaurants may lead to fierce competition and bad service level what drives away customers and depletes good coffee shop culture in the area.

 ### 2. Data